zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

     # training happens here
 ```

-Here we are specifically setting the model version for a particular step or for
+Here we are specifically setting the model configuration for a particular step or for
 the pipeline as a whole.

 ### Autonumbering of versions